 Watching football is a really passionate encounter especially when you are betting on your favourite team to win.
 You’re there with your friends and family cheering and jeering, wanting victory at all costs.
 When it comes to reading, your opinions are the teams you support.
 Your favourite team, maybe it is Barcelona, you’ve supported it since you were six and have loved Messi ever since.
 There is no doubt you have strong attachments to your team.
 However, if you introspect on the matter, you find out that you’ve been a Barca fan because of your elder brother arbitrarily loved the club and tagged you along.
 He’s never really discerned the philosophy, history, culture and reason for being a supporter.
 You trusted his judgement.
 To vindicate your brother, it could have very well been your parents or best friends, after all, they are there at the foundation.
 Just as we are influenced by our family and peers to root for a certain football club so do we absorb opinions from them blindly.
 We, therefore, start to read what people we trust have read and only read that which lies perfectly with our world view.
 It’s all wonderful bliss, there is no conflict when your team wins or when the world lies perfectly with your opinions.
 Most often than not, the books we read reinforce our world view, I argue this shouldn’t be the case.

 When you come to learn that your entire family too and the people in your city support your hometown club.
 The club is part of the identity of “your people” it is now culture.
 High probability is that they are shit, very shit but your grandad played for them.
 Hometown clubs are rarely on the top tier but four divisions below the best.
 Some are great but most aren’t, this fact beckons a period of unlearning.
 Almost everything you knew is either false or requires a lot of nuances to fully explain.
 Some opinions are the status quo of your society or culture.
 Abandoning them labels you a heathen, traitor and quickly ostracizes you from the people you love.
-Out-group hostilities have been with us from early human societies, total and unwavering support to the tribe.
+Out-group hostilities have been with us from early human societies, total and unwavering support is demanded of all tribespeople.
 Acts of rebellion are never tolerated, you’d have to play ball especially if you are this week’s human sacrifice.
 There’s conceit in reading books and reinforcing ideas that are for you culturally correct.
 On the flip side, harbouring contrarian views ostracizes you, sadly also from the people you love (just like supporting a rival team).

 No sooner have you started supporting a team than they lose.
 Not just a loss but a humiliation.
 You are already deeply invested in your team, you’re “the Barca guy,” you have the jerseys, merchandise and have antagonized your peers for weeks.
 Defeat is painful.
 Opinions should be placed on the arena, all of them competing against in each other.
 At the arena your opinion will be wrong, it’s painful but it’s part of growth.
 No dogma makes it through unscathed.
 The miracle of humanity from our ape beginnings at its simplest has been survival for the fittest, most often than not the cream rises to the top.
 Defeat is physically excruciating because a loss is enough to cut off your lifeline.
 We are here as the descendants of victors, losers hardly made it through.
 I believe this high stakes wrestling of opinions should happen inside all of us incessantly, no mercy and no remorse.
 Last rites to the dying and onwards to the next frontier.

 Once you are mostly free of ignorant support, then watching football becomes an entirely different proposition.
-Now it’s the teams that have to justify your support, are they doing enough, is their play compelling enough for you to watch.
+Now it’s the teams that have to justify your support.
+Are they doing enough?
+Is their play compelling enough for you to watch?
 Once you’ve decided to go against the grain and change opinions just like the clothes they are, then reading becomes more about juggling all sorts of ideas to find what makes the most sense.
 Free from the constraints of family, culture and society, the individual is finally empowered to shape their destiny.

 What’s next?
 You are now free to vouch for any team.
 Watch all the matches, all the best leagues, spend time learning the intricacies of the beautiful game.
 You may find a new team to support or endlessly change teams unable to find the right match.
-Both options are as intended but take caution in finding a team too soon, that’s more often than not just swapping bad ideas.
+Both options are plausible, but take caution in finding a team too soon, that’s more often than not just swapping between two bad ideas.
 There should also be a disclaimer for being a wandering sojourner but my inner romantic is drawn to it.
 In the beginning, what others would call indecisiveness and great fluctuation, I prefer calling it getting into the flow of knowledge.
-Experiencing all the sensations and scents of nature, it’s not being promiscuous rather opening your mind to experience all the sights and sounds, not one but being overwhelmed by them.
+Just like experiencing all the sensations and scents of nature, it’s not being promiscuous rather opening your mind to experience all the sights and sounds, not one but being overwhelmed by them.
 Reading is an art where your mind is the canvas and every opinion carrying a book is a brushstroke.
 You can be a something today and another thing tomorrow is all part of the flow.
 Opinions however compelling should be loosely held.

 A typical match takes around an hour and a half, a season is ten months with dozens of games played.
 Fanatics would boast of watching all the games, an achievement in its own right.
 I’d equate that finishing your yearly reading challenge, whatever number of books it is.
-The true fan I believe only watches is teams matches throughout the season but other top tier teams.
+The true fan, I believe, not only watches their teams matches throughout the season but most of the other top tier teams.
 The end of the season is a disconcerting reprieve, other seasons are on the way ad infinitum, it’s always a race to catch up and experience an ever-evolving landscape.
-Watching all the matches if impossible but fighting through one’s constraints to be immersed in the beautiful game is admirable.
+Watching all the matches is impossible but fighting through one’s constraints to be immersed in the beautiful game is admirable.
 Watching just doesn’t end at the end of the season but it is a way of life, players come and go but the fans and the club are forever.
 It’s great to have a reading target especially when starting, but eventually, the numbers blur and the number of books you’ve read are dwarfed by those you’d love to read.
 Ideally, it should be a lifetime of wanting to read more than you can, a subtle way to remind you that knowledge is endless, most are things that you don’t know that you don’t know, the unknown unknowns.
 If you are on the right path your “anti-library” will be filled with unread books, just like Umberto Eco’s.

 Writing Is Playing Football